-NCR would like to congratulate Maggie Lynn Kleyer (Northern Iowa University) on being selected as the Penn Mutual Small College Student-Leader of the Month for January 2021!
+NCR would like to congratulate Maggie Lynn Kleyer (Northern Iowa University) on being selected as the Penn Mutual Small College Student-Leader of the Month!

 Maggie’s coach who nominated her, Meghan Flanigan says that, “Maggie has been a power house from the very beginning.
 She has fallen in love with the process of becoming a phenomenal rugby player both off and on the field.
 She has been a team captain for 3 seasons now and the newbies look up to her.
 Maggie worked for Camp Adventure for a summer in Hawaii, helping kids who live on Military bases and is also a big advocate for women’s rights.
 She has been on the team board for 3 years helping make the team more successful year in and year out.
 Maggie has done a fantastic job in creating a great relationship with the University and securing funds every year.
 She thrives in the classroom and has maintained a 3.5 GPA average all while playing rugby and working.”

 Maggie’s dream is to play for rugby the USA National Team and Coach Flanigan says “I have no doubt that she will achieve that dream.
 Her work ethic is out of this world as she spends hours every day, on her own, working on her skills and fitness.”
 She says, “My proudest moment as a coach was when Maggie received the “Teammate of the Year” through the Concussion Legacy Foundation for the 2018-2019 season.
 She helped her teammate after she became concussed in a rugby match.
 Maggie stopped play and got the referee’s attention to allow time for her teammate to get off the field in time.”